 Lorain County Public Health gives people advice to help them control bed bug infestations.
 Bed bugs bite humans but do not spread disease.
-Prevent bed bugs - carefully check clothes and baggage, especially after traveling.
-Also inspect beds, sheets, blankets, and furniture for signs of bedbugs.
+In order to prevent bed bugs - carefully check clothes and baggage, especially after traveling.
+Also inspect beds, sheets, blankets, and furniture for signs of bed bugs.
 Vacuum the mattress and bedroom floors often, and wash bedding often.

-Bed bugs are small, flat, insects that eat
+Bed bugs are small, flat, insects that feed on the

 Bed bug infestations usually happen around or near the areas where people sleep, including couches and recliners.
-These areas include apartments, shelters, rooming houses, hotels, cruise ships, buses, trains, and dorm rooms.
+Bed bugs have been found in residential homes as well as apartments, shelters, rooming houses, hotels, cruise ships, buses, trains, and dorm rooms.
 They hide during the day in places like seams of mattresses, box springs, bed frames, headboards, dresser tables, inside cracks or crevices, behind wallpaper, or any in other clutter or objects around a bed.
 Bed bugs can travel over 100 feet in a

 Bed bugs do not spread disease.
 Bed bugs can be annoying because their bites might make you itch.
 Sometimes itching the bites too much can cause a skin infection.